IgorCode/i-order-terms/src/readme.txt

 `$terms = get_terms( 'your-taxonomy-name', 'i_order_terms=0' );`

 = Warning =
-Plugin ads new column to 'term_taxonomy' table, make sure to backup your database before installing.
-Column is removed when you delete plugin.
+Plugin adds a new column to the 'term_taxonomy' table, make sure to backup your database before installing.
+Column is removed when you delete the plugin.

 == Installation ==